TanmayaPatra369/ResumeAI/README.md

 ### Important Notes

-- You'll need to set up your OpenAI API key in Render's environment variables
+- You'll need to set up your API keys in Render's environment variables
 - The free tier on Render will spin down after inactivity, which might cause a delay on the first request after a period of inactivity
 - Consider upgrading to a paid plan for production use